patrickdas/patrickdas.github.io/_pages/research.md

 author_profile: true
 ---

-## Research Overview

-I study how languages change through contact — particularly in highly multilingual and ecologically complex regions.
-My research brings together **language documentation**, **typology**, and **spatial analysis** to understand how structural patterns emerge and shift in contact zones.

-I work primarily in the **Eastern Himalayan region**, where deep historical multilingualism, diverse ecological zones, and shifting political borders produce dynamic language ecologies that challenge existing models of typology and inheritance.

----

 ## Dissertation Project
-**Language, Space, and Contact in the Eastern Himalayas**
+**Dimensions of Variation in Tikhir, a Language of Eastern Nagaland**

-My dissertation investigates **Tikhir**, a Trans-Himalayan language spoken in eastern Nagaland, India.
+My dissertation investigates **Tikhir**, a Trans-Himalayan language spoken in Eastern Nagaland, India.
 Working closely with the Tikhir community, I examine:

 - Dialectal variation across village networks
 - Contact-driven structural change
 - Language shift under sociopolitical pressure

-This project combines community-led documentation with spatial and areal analysis to understand how languages interact over time and space.
+This project combines community-led documentation with spatial and linguistic analysis to understand how languages interact over time and space.

 Learn more: [Tikhir documentation project](/tikhir/)
 Supported by: [ACLS Dissertation Innovation Fellowship](https://www.acls.org/fellow-grantees/patrick-das/)

+---
+## Manuscripts and Papers

+- *Tracing the Areality of Numeral Classifier Constructions in the Eastern Himalayan Region*.
+(Submitted to Himalayan Linguistics)

+- *Submitted* **Das, Patrick.** *Beyond Hill and Valley: A Sociogeographic Analysis of Argument Coding Complexity in the Eastern Himalayan Region*.
+Journal of Linguistic Geography.

 ---
 ## Selected Talks & Presentations

 - **“Investigating the Structure of Eastern Himalayan Region Numeral Classifiers”**